jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (a) means the other party to the transaction, if the act of the board is a transaction; and (b) includes a person who has acquired property, rights, or interests from a board.

-### 1G Whole of government directions
+### 1G Directions under section 107 of Crown Entities Act 2004
-(1) A board must comply with any whole of government direction given under section 107 of the Crown Entities Act 2004.
+(1) A board must comply with any direction given under section 107 of the Crown Entities Act 2004.
 (2) The board may be dissolved under section 78I(1)﻿(e) if it does not.

 ### 2 Boards exempt from taxation